paul-michelle/cutomer-support/README.md

 registered for this tickets.

 ### Messaging
-When the ticket is first registered, its text goes to the messages table.
 Each message in this relation references a user (via email) and a ticket (pk).
+A message has got a message type: one of "request", "response", "other".
+When a ticket is first registered, its text goes to the messages table as a message of type "request".

 To get the conversation on a certain ticket the users goes for:
 ```